top of page

 The Role of Psychological Therapy

-• Cognitive Behavioural Therapy – Enhanced (CBT-E): CBT-E is an evidence-backed therapy specifically tailored for eating disorders.
+• Cognitive Behavioural Therapy – Enhanced (CBT-E): An evidence-backed therapy specifically tailored for eating disorders.
 It helps identify and address distorted thoughts and behaviours related to eating, body image, and self-worth.
 Therapists guide individuals in establishing regular eating patterns, monitoring their feelings surrounding food, and developing healthier coping mechanisms.

-• Interpersonal Therapy (IPT): IPT focuses on improving interpersonal relationships and addressing social difficulties that often contribute to or maintain eating disorders.
+• Interpersonal Therapy (IPT): Focuses on improving interpersonal relationships and addressing social difficulties that often contribute to or maintain eating disorders.

-• Dialectical Behaviour Therapy (DBT): DBT teaches skills in mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness – all valuable tools for individuals with eating disorders who may struggle with overwhelming emotions.
+• Dialectical Behaviour Therapy (DBT): Teaches skills in mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness – all valuable tools for individuals with eating disorders who may struggle with overwhelming emotions.

 • Mindfulness-Based Approaches: Cultivate non-judgmental awareness of thoughts and feelings related to food and body image, helping to break away from harmful patterns.